-Thursday’s ‘Bold And The Beautiful’ Spoilers: Steffy Shoots Straight With Finn
+Thursday's 'Bold And The Beautiful' Spoilers: Steffy Shoots Straight With Finn

 Steffy doesn't know how to answer him.
 According to the daily spoilers, Finn wants to know what to expect and asks her a hard question to prepare himself for the worst.

 The physician shared that even if Liam Spencer (Scott Clifton) is biologically the father, he would still support her.
-He understood that it would bind Liam and Steffy even closer because they already have a daughter together.
-However, he wouldn’t abandon her when she needed him the most because it wasn’t a deal-breaker for him.
+He understood that it would likely bring Liam and Steffy even closer because they already have a daughter together.
+However, he wouldn't abandon her when she needed him the most because it wasn't a deal-breaker for him.

 However, Finn still wants to know if she wants him or Liam to be the father, per SheKnows Soaps.
 It appears as if he wants to know if Steffy sees a future with him or if she's pining for her ex-husband.